 Thyroxine ELISA kit is a reliable quantitative method to a measuring thyroxine (T4) in human serum or plasma.
-This thyroxine ELISA kit has a detection limit of 8.0 nmol/l.
+This assay has a detection limit of 8.0 nmol/l.

-The minimum detectable sensitivity limit of thyroxine (T4) using this thyroxine ELISA kit was approximately 8.0 nmol/l.
-The dynamic range for this ELISA assay is determined to be between 25.0 – 250.0 nmol/l.
+The minimum detectable sensitivity limit of T4 using current thyroxine ELISA kit was approximately 8.0 nmol/l.
+The dynamic range for this assay is determined to be between 25.0 – 250.0 nmol/l.

 - Determination of Protein Bound Iodine.
 Joumal Biological Chemistry (1948) 173, 175.
 Barker, S.B.

 - A Radioimmunoassay of Thyroxine.
 J. Clinical (1971) EndocrinoL, 33, 865.
 Chopra, I.J., Solomon, D.H., and Ho, R.S.

 - Effects of Drugs on Clinical Laboratory Tests.
 Clinical Chemistry, (1975) 21, 3660.
 Young, D.S., Pestaner, L.C., and Gilberman, U.

 - Diagnosis and Treatment of Thyroid Disease, Cleveland CRC Press (1975) P. 19 51.
 Sterling, L.